gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 you have to import them to use the classes, there's never any question about where some CSS is being used.

-Let's use your styles to create a `User` component.
+Use your styles to create a `User` component.

-Let's create the new component inline in the `about-css-modules.js` page component.
+Create the new component inline in the `about-css-modules.js` page component.
 The general rule of thumb is this: if you use a component in multiple places on a site, it should be in its own module file in the `components` directory.
 But, if it's used only in one file, create it inline.